Timeline of the COVID-19 pandemic in Japan: July 8–14

 On 13 July, 261 new cases were reported, for a total of 22,318.
-In Hokkaido, the total number of deaths reached 984.
+One woman died in Hokkaido, bringing the national death total to 984.
 Tokyo reported 119 new cases (with one cluster of 37 from a live music theatre in Shinjuku), Saitama Prefecture had 26, Osaka Prefecture had 18, and Chiba and Kanagawa Prefectures each had 17.
 32 new cases at Marine Corps Air Station Futenma, all American personnel, were also reported.
+The government launched a campaign to promote domestic tourism within Japan to boost the economy, prompting public criticism.